2015–16 Washington Capitals season

 The 2015–16 Washington Capitals season was the 42nd season for the National Hockey League (NHL) franchise that was established on June 11, 1974.
 The season began its regular games on October 10, 2015, against the New Jersey Devils.
 This was the first of five consecutive Metropolitan Division titles for the Capitals.
-The 2015-2016 Capitals team was the second one in franchise history to win the Presidents' Trophy, after the 2009-2010 Capitals team.
-The 2015-2016 Capitals defeated the Philadelphia Flyers in the first round of NHL playoffs.
-However, the Capitals were ousted in the second round of NHL playoffs, two games to four, against the eventual Stanley Cup champions Pittsburgh Penguins.
+The 2015–16 Capitals team was the second one in franchise history to win the Presidents' Trophy, after the 2009–10 Capitals team.
+The Capitals defeated the Philadelphia Flyers in the first round of the playoffs.
+However, they were eliminated in the second round of the playoffs, two games to four, by the eventual Stanley Cup champions Pittsburgh Penguins.